 Production Manager: TBA

-Will be sound techs, stage managers and venue managers in the lead up to the festival.
+Will be sound techs, stage managers and project producers in the lead up to the festival.

 The Darwin Fringe has been a part of the Darwin creative eco system since the 80’s when it was a club space within the Bougainvillea Festival.
 Over the years it twisted to the needs of the community around it even having a life as the Fridge Festival in the early 2000’s.
 After speaking with the community in 2014, a group of emerging artists lead by CJ Fraser-Bell decided to reinvigorate the platform.
 They noticed a dire need for open access professional opportunities for creatives developing works and their career.
 The Territory climate, whilst rich in culture, had very little space available to minimise the leap between the first and final stages of an artistic career.